ankita-shukla/ankita-shukla.github.io/index.md

 ## Updates and News

 -  **Paper titled "Improving Shape Awareness and Interpretability in Deep Networks Using Geometric Moments" accepted at [Workshop and Challenge on Deep Learning for Geometric Computing at CVPR 2023](https://sites.google.com/view/dlgc-workshop-cvpr2023/home?pli=1)**
 -  **Paper titled "Polynomial Implicit Neural Representations For Large Diverse Datasets" accepted at CVPR 2023**
--  Paper titled "Learning Free Energy Pathways through Reinforcement Learning of Adaptive Steered Molecular Dynamics" accepted at [Machine Learning for Structural Biology (MLSB)](https://www.mlsb.io) Workshop at NeurIPS 2022.
 -  Paper titled "Understanding the Role of Mixup in Knowledge Distillation: An Empirical Study" accepted at [WACV 2023](https://wacv2023.thecvf.com/home).
 -  Paper titled ["The Gradient-Boosting Method for Tackling High Computing Demand in Underwater Acoustic Propagation Modeling"](https://www.mdpi.com/2077-1312/10/7/899) accepted at Special Issue Numerical Modelling of Atmospheres and Oceans, June 2022.
 - Paper titled "Machine-Learning Approach for Automatic Detection of Wild Beluga Whales from Hand-Held Camera Pictures" accepted at [Special Issue Sensors and Artificial Intelligence for Wildlife Conservation, May 2022.](https://www.mdpi.com/1424-8220/22/11/4107/htm)